SkyForce/GeoFriend/README.md

 GeoFriend
 =========
 1) Server: a project for IntelliJ IDEA.
-Set up server.properiers.
+Set up server.properties.

 2) Client: a project for Eclipse ADT.
 Add google-play-services-lib project in the geofriend project properties.
 Also change IP in TaskSocket class.